-From a story I wrote for today’s New Zealand Herald:
+From my story in the New Zealand Herald:

 Smart cities are where digital technologies are used to create better places to live and work.